leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 **Similar but different query syntax**

-The [syntax used in PoP](https://github.com/getpop/field-query) is a re-imagining of the GraphQL syntax, supporting all the same elements (field arguments, variables, aliases, fragments, directives, and a few others), however designed to be easy to both read and write in a single line, so the developer can already code the query in the browser without depending on special tooling.
+The syntax used in PoP is a re-imagining of the GraphQL syntax, supporting all the required elements (field names, arguments, variables, aliases, fragments and directives), however designed to be easy to both read and write in a single line, so the developer can already code the query in the browser without depending on special tooling.

 It looks like this: